Fundamentals

 Theia📋 Planned

-The VS Code Host
+The VS Code Family Host

 2. Activates them by instantiating the WASI component via the jco backend